Starting a trucking company

 Here are some other things you can control to operate a safe company

-- What is your drivers financial background?
+• What is your driver’s financial background?
 Do they have any large outstanding debts?

-In terms of a trucking accident claim, showing that a trucker violated their duty of care, a trucking regulation, and/or traffic laws will be something attorneys try to expose.
+Regarding a trucking accident claim, showing that a trucker violated their duty of care, a trucking regulation, and/or traffic laws will be something attorneys try to expose.

 Here is what you should do after a Trucking Insurance Accident

-Truck accidents are typically more complicated than car accidents so if you’re in one be sure to follow a few best practices.
+Truck accidents are typically more complicated than car accidents, so if you’re in one, be sure to follow a few best practices.
 These include:

-- The owner of the truck or tractor trailer
+• The owner of the truck or tractor-trailer

-- Truck accidents are often due to driver fatigue, drug use, improper cargo or unsafe lane changes.
+• Truck accidents are often due to driver fatigue, drug use, improper cargo, or unsafe lane changes.

 Sources: